wvu-navLab/SRC2-scripts/README.md

 $ cd ~/srcp2-competitors
 $ ./build-wvu-solution-image.bash -n TODO:wvu_mountaineers_sol
 ```
-If `build-wvu-solution-image.bash` is not an executable, run `chmod +x build-wvu-solution-image.bash`.

 ### Build Submission Image
 **IMPORTANT: The tag of our "submission" to their dockerhub is (and MUST be) "wvu_mountaineers_src2".**